5/8/2025

 Ron Kramer

-I think it's really premature to talk about 26 when we're still in the middle of 25.
+I think it's really premature. to talk about 26 when we're still in the middle of 25.
 The bottom line to this is very clear that we're not going to sit still as a result of tariffs and not mitigate whatever increase is going to happen in pricing.
-And, you know, we have multiple levers of management to be able to deal with whatever the impact of the final tariff policy turns out to be.
-So speculating about what 26 is going to look like is really not appropriate.
+And we have multiple levers of management to be able to deal with whatever the impact of the final tariff policy turns out to be.
+So speculating about what 26 is going to look like is really, you know, not appropriate.

 speaker

 Understood.
-And I guess just maybe dig into the strategy here and how it might differ between the fan business and either the long-handled tool business just given sort of the supply chain, current supply chains and in color if it's just what the, any differences in the strategy for mitigating these tariffs would be?
+And I guess just maybe digging into the strategy here and how it might differ between the fan business and the long-handled tool business, just given sort of the supply chain, current supply chain, in color, if it's just what the, any differences in the strategy for mitigating these tariffs would be?

 speaker

 Sure.
-So, you know, we began our supply chain for the U.S. expansion of global supply chain across the two years ago.
-We completed it at the end of last fiscal year.
+So, you know, we began our supply chain for the U.S. expansion of this global supply chain approximately two years ago and completed it at the end of last fiscal year.
 That was mostly focused on the lawn and garden tool business.
-With that complete, we are now sort of in the second phase.
-We are now leveraging the full global supply chain where we originally went through the suppliers we already knew.
-We expect to have that mitigated by the end of the fiscal year.
-So as we enter next fiscal year, we will have a different supply chain away from China from a tariff standpoint start, mitigate the tariff tariff.
-The fan business, we knew since we bought that business, we've always been looking for or considering alternatives to where we supply because the majority of that is supplied from China.
-And we expect to have alternate supply and trade study in this calendar year, really accelerating plans as we began several years ago.
+With that complete, we are now sort of in the second phase where we are now leveraging the full global supply chain where we originally went to the suppliers we already knew.
+We expect to have that mitigated by the end of the fiscal year, so as we enter next fiscal year, we will have a diversified supply chain away from China, from a tariff standpoint start, mitigate the tariff.
+On the fan business, we knew since we bought that business, we've always been looking for or considering alternatives to where we supply, because the majority of that is supplied from China, and we expect to have alternate supply in place by the end of the calendar year. really accelerating plans as we began several years ago.

 speaker